jmsdnns/blag/content/music/_index.md

 # Current Projects

-I am putting most of my musical energy into my first solo project.
+Most of my musical time goes towards a band I do by myself, _American Food_.

 ## [American Food]({{< ref "american-food" >}})

-# Thinking Out Loud

-I am starting a journal to share what I think & feel about music as I play it, create it, record it, and release it.
+My _Music Journal_ makes it easier to share what I think & feel about music as I practice my instruments, write music, or record & release it.

 ## [Music Journal]({{< ref "journal" >}})

-# Old Bands
+# Old Projects

-Each of these bands were once the most important thing in my life.
+Each of these were once the most important thing in my life.
 They all have stories worth sharing and music we loved making.